paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ```

 ### Emitter.Firings
-An emitter keeps a count of the number of times it has been fired.
-It is particularly useful to check if an emitter has fired before a listener has been attacked.
+An emitter keeps a count of the number of times fires.
+It is particularly useful to check if an emitter has fired before a listener is attached.

 ### Emitter.Remove
-If you still have a reference to the listener you used you can remove it again. alternatively you can remove from inside the listener with `emitter.
+If you still have a reference to the listener you used you can remove it again.
+Alternatively, you can remove from inside the listener with `emitter.
 StopListening()`;

 ``` c#